sarry29/sarry29/README.md

 #     👋     Glad to have you here!
-Lets get into some technical stuff and make yourself **Industry Ready!**
+Lets jump into some technical stuff

 ## 🚀 About myself
-✔️ Hi, I am **Rabdeep Singh Kharbanda**, currently pursuing my Bachelors from Shri Vaishnav Vidyapeeth Vishwavidyalaya with specialisation in **Information Technology**.
+✔️ I am **Rabdeep Singh Kharbanda**, currently pursuing my Bachelors from Shri Vaishnav Vidyapeeth Vishwavidyalaya with specialisation in **Information Technology**.

 ✔️ I am interested in Development as well as Data Structures & Algorithms.
 I also enjoy doing Competitive Programming.
-My hobbies include photoshop , photography, like to be fit.
+My hobbies include photoshop , photography, likes to be fit.

 **Skills:**